 I don’t know where he comes up with them, but Schmidt appears to have an endless supply of absurd one-liners.
 Speaking about privacy concerns, Schmidt famously declared that:

-“If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.”
-14
+“If you have something that you don’t want anyone to know, maybe you shouldn’t be doing it in the first place.”16

-What the Cyber-Sirens are interested in is you, your life!
-They want to learn from and about your behavior, your idiosyncrasies, your activities and your preferences.
+What the Cyber-Sirens are interested in is you— your life and times!
+They want to learn your behavior, your idiosyncrasies, your activities and your preferences.